input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 It is also possible to have more fine grained control over filtering of trace output, and to match and route trace output to particular backends.
 This is less efficient than the coarse trace filters above but provides much more precise control. `options`:

-`mapBackends`This routes metrics matching specific names to particular backends.
+`mapBackends`: this routes metrics matching specific names to particular backends.
 This overrides the defaultBackends listed above.
-And note that it is an **override** and not an extension so anything matched here will not go to the default backend, only to the explicitly listed backends.
+Note that it is an **override** and not an extension so anything matched here will not go to the default backend, only to the explicitly listed backends.

-`mapSubtrace` This section is more expressive, we are working on its documentation.
+`mapSubtrace`: this section is more expressive, work on its documentation is ongoing.

 ```json
 	  "options": {